i2p/i2p.www/i2p2www/spec/common-structures.rst

 * The encryption keys are used for end-to-end ElGamal/AES+SessionTag encryption [ELGAMAL-AES]_ (type 0) or other end-to-end encryption schemes.
   See proposals 123, 144, and 145.
-  They are currently generated anew at every router startup they are not persistent.
+  They may be generated anew at every router startup or they may be persistent.
+  X25519 (type 4, proposal 144) is supported as of release 0.9.44.

 * The signature is over the data above, PREPENDED with the single byte containing the DatabaseStore type (3).